 What’s a United Planet Quest like?
 Authentic, immersive, transformative, and comprehensive are a few words our alumni use to describe our Quests.
 We could try and tell you how it is, but we feel our alumni can do it best.
 Below are just some of their most recent United Planet reviews that share why our alumni say we have the best volunteer abroad programs.

 Enrolled and interested in speaking to a past volunteer directly?
 Contact Us.

 Before I traveled to Peru, I was very nervous.
 Mostly because it was my first time traveling to a country where I knew absolutely nothing about the native language.
 I was also nervous because everybody scared me about living at 11,000 feet of elevation in Cusco, Peru.
 However, traveling to Peru taught me a very important lesson about how easily humans overestimate their concerns and fears.
 I learned Spanish very quickly because I was 100% in it mentally and after my body adjusted to the high altitude, I even played soccer!
 Sometimes you just have to jump in and that’s really what I did – even when we went whitewater rafting.
 The hospital experience was fantastic once I found a way to ask the questions I had and push past the language weakness.
 Another important lesson I took away from Peru was how much people love a person’s curiosity and effort to become one of them – by pushing yourself to speak the language, eat the food, and respect their values.
-Will I do a United Planet Quest again?
+Will I do a United Planet Quest to volunteer abroad again?
 Absolutely!